jdtsmith/indent-bars/README.md

 ## Speed

 `indent-bars` was partially motivated by the inefficiency of older indentation highlight modes, and is designed for speed.
-It uses stipples (fixed bitmap patterns) and font lock for fast and efficient bar drawing — *faces on spaces*.
+It uses stipples (fixed bitmap patterns) and font lock for fast and efficient bar drawing -— *faces on spaces*.
 Highlighting the current indentation level is essentially free, since it works by [remapping](https://www.gnu.org/software/emacs/manual/html_node/elisp/Face-Remapping.html) the relevant face.

 The heaviest operations (though still quite efficient) are **tree-sitter** support, and  **blank-line highlighting**.
 If you experience any speed issues, these are the first settings to experiment with turning off.
+Note that in recent versions, a timer was added to rate-limit current-depth highlighting, simply to prevent "rapid flashing" during fast scrolling or other fast movements.
+It's safe to disable this without any performance impact (set `indent-bars-depth-update-delay=0`).

 ## Indentation